openshift-pipelines/pipelines-as-code/docs/content/docs/install/settings.md

 * `secret-github-app-token-scoped`

-  When using a GitHub app, `Pipelines as Code` will generate a temporary installation token for every allowed event coming through the controller.
+  When using a GitHub app, `Pipelines-as-Code` will generate a temporary installation token for every allowed event coming through the controller.

   The generated token will be scoped to the repository from the repository where